 Cranberry barbecue sauce can be used in place of traditional cranberry sauce for all your holiday meals.
 Cranberry BBQ sauce goes particularly well on roast meats like chicken, tri-tip, prime rib, ham, and turkey!

-We developed this recipe to be as light on measurements as possible.
+I developed this recipe to be as light on measurements as possible.
 You can make this entire recipe with a ¼ measuring cup and a teaspoon.
 In terms of cooking, you’ll need a saucepan and a silicon or wooden spoon to stir.

 - 1/2 cup brown sugar

 - 1/4 cup molasses optional but highly recommended

 - 1 teaspoon liquid smoke we recommend hickory

 - 1 teaspoon paprika

 - Add paprika, garlic powder, salt to saucepan and heat on medium until fragrant

 - Add water, apple cider vinegar, cranberries and cook for 3 minutes stirring frequently or until cranberries have burst